Best Tennis Betting Sites & Tennis Betting Guide

 There is an equivalent tournament held each year for women known as the Fed Cup.
 The Fed Cup is also a very prestigious event, but it does not get as much attention as the Davis Cup.

-The biggest event for woman in tennis each year (aside from the Grand Slam) is the WTA Tour Championships, which wrap up the season for the WTA Tour organized by the Women’s Tennis Association.
+The biggest event for women in tennis each year (aside from the Grand Slam) is the WTA Tour Championships, which wrap up the season for the WTA Tour organized by the Women’s Tennis Association.

 The WTA Tour circuit actually consists of not only the concluding WTA Finals, but other events which I have already talked about.
 These include the Grand Slam tournaments and the Fed Cup, as well as the WTA Premier Tournaments, the WTA International Tournaments, and the Summer Olympics.
 New to the WTA Tour circuit in 2016 is the Hopman Cup.
 The Hopman Cup does not award ranking points.